 Instead, the RBA has proposed a pure percentage system, meaning that surcharges on small transactions will be reduced significantly.
 As a consumer, that means you won't be charged more than is necessary for the merchant to equalise their costs.
 Considering that credit card use is quickly becoming an everyday behaviour for many Australians, this should have a significant impact on how much you end up having to spend.

 However, this still doesn't offset the cost of using a credit card in the first place.
 If you want to get a better handle on your expenditure, you should start with knowing how much you have in liabilities and how it could be affecting the health of your credit file.
-You can order a free copy of your credit report from Equifax.
+You can order a copy of your Equifax credit report.